 Time passed unnoticeably as dying leaves rustled in the trees and fell to the river’s edges.
 Braced in the fast-moving water, the fisherman cast until he felt a strike.
 His reaction was sudden and instinctive.
 He lifted the rod tip to the sky.
 The line tightened, bending the top half of the rod as the fish tugged heavy on the other end of the line.

 “Fish on!” he yelled.
 His friends, who had fanned out along the river, turned and watched.

 The fish fought furiously, turning the fisherman left and right.
 The tension in the line was the same as in his body; his jaw clenched, eyes focused on the fight beneath the water.
-He stripped in line a wrist’s length at a time, trying to bring the fish closer to him so he could bring down his net.
+He stripped in line, trying to bring the fish closer to him so he could bring down his net.
 It gave little, bending the rod tip downward.
 The fisherman had no choice but to release the line slightly so it wouldn’t snap.

 “Don’t break off,” he repeated under his breath, his drag clicking.
 “Steady, boy.
 Steady.”

 Minutes passed: five, ten.
 The tugging was relentless.
 The fish endured like a boxer in the late rounds of a championship bout.
 The fisherman was patient like a painter careful not to smudge the colors and ruin the entire canvas.
 Very slowly, the trout relented.
 When the fish was at an arm’s length, the fisherman brought down the net hanging from his vest and scooped it inside.

 Releasing a breath, he shut his eyes then opened them to admire the fish.
 A brown, nearly two feet long.
 The trout was tawny green in some places, in others more like the olive green of the streamer hanging from the side of its upper jaw.
 Its belly was fat and yellowish.
 Along its sides were brown, black, and dark red spots with pale blue halos encircling them.
 A heavenly fish.